 Surprisingly enough, tech companies and their technologies started to make ways to combat depression globally.
 For example, to help women around the world who are using their devices and services, an online screener application was recently launched by Google that aims to help identify women suffering from postpartum depression.

 Another form of technology that most companies are using nowadays to get around the restrictions of lockdowns is the implementation of telehealth.
-The said technology is often partnered up with another one, telemedicine.
+Dr. Tonmoy Sharma, author, and mental health specialist, observes that this technology is often partnered up with another one, telemedicine.
 Both technologies aim to provide medical-related assistance.

 Telemedicine means that it is a practice of medicine that uses technology to be able to deliver care to patients at a specific location.
 Think of it as FoodPanda, Grab, or Uber, but for medical supplies instead of food or transportation services.